-The Brightpoint Action Plan presented herein provides a review of the current MS4 program, which demonstrates Brightpoint's ability to ensure compliance with the special conditions and includes the means and methods Brightpoint will use to meet 5.0% of the Level 2 (L2) scoping run reduction by July 1, 2018 and 40% reductions by July 1, 2023.
+Brightpoint's Action Plan presented herein provides a review of the current MS4 program, which demonstrates Brightpoint's ability to ensure compliance with the special conditions and includes the means and methods Brightpoint used to meet 5.0% of the Level 2 (L2) scoping run reduction by July 1, 2018, and 40% reductions by July 1, 2023.
+This Plan also describes how Brightpoint anticipates meeting the 100% reductions by July 1, 2028.

 This Action Plan was developed to comply with the special conditions of the MS4 General Permit (9VAC25-890) and under the advisement of DEQ's Guidance Memo No. 15-2005 and Guidance Memo No. 20-2003, which provide background information and procedures to meet the Chesapeake Bay TMDL special condition requirements.